Motoring Through the 20th Century

 This comprehensive work provides a highly revealing insight into a bygone motoring era

-These six outstanding A4 size reference books feature the full range of motoring life from the 1930s to the 1990s, including new car launches, motor shows, major races, rallies, leading motoring personalities, plus new developments in automotive design, safety and technology
+These eight outstanding A4 size reference books feature the full range of motoring life from the 1900s to the 1990s, including new car launches, motor shows, major races, rallies, leading motoring personalities, plus new developments in automotive design, safety and technology

 The books are filled with hundreds of period professional black and white and colour photographs, along with highly detailed and informative captions.
 They will provide a vivid reminder of the era for anyone who was around at the time or will be highly educational for younger enthusiasts who are interested in this golden age of motoring history